tomato-alex/Bachelors-thesis-SS24/README.md

 Options:
-  -V, --version              output the version number -o, --output <outputFile>  File to write the generated HTML to -t, --type <outputType>    File Type to be written to -d, --display              Display the generated HTML in the console --debug                    Display debug information -h, --help                 Display this help message
+  -V, --version              output the version number -o, --output <outputFile>  File to write the result to -t, --type <outputType>    File Type to be written to -d, --display              Display the generated HTML in the console -s, --syntax               Display the parsed syntax in the console --debug                    Display debug information -h, --help                 Display this help message
 ```

 #### Example usage:

-`node cli-questionnaire-md-parser.js ../questionnaire.md -o output.lss -t lss` > this will generate a lss file for LimeSurvey
+`node md4q.js ../questionnaire.md -o output.lss -t lss` > this will generate a lss file for LimeSurvey

-`node cli-questionnaire-md-parser.js ../questionnaire.md -o output.json` > this will generate a json file structure
+`node md4q.js ../questionnaire.md -o output.json` > this will generate a json file structure

-`node cli-questionnaire-md-parser.js ../questionnaire.md -o outputDir/output.lss` > if an output directory is specified but doesn't exist, it will be created
+`node md4q.js ../questionnaire.md -o outputDir/output.lss` > if an output directory is specified but doesn't exist, it will be created

-Example files and syntax you can find in ./examplesyntax specifically in `q4.md` and `q5.md`
+Example files and syntax you can find in `./examplesyntax` specifically in `q4.md` and `q5.md`

-You can then use the exported .lss file and import it directly into LimeSurvey.
+You can then use the exported `.lss` file and import it directly into LimeSurvey.

 ### GUI Tool usage (BETA)